Bharatpur State: British era

 In 1805, war between the British and the Holkars broke out.
 Maharaja Ranjit Singh agreed to help the Holkar and the two Maharajas fell back to the Bharatpur fort.
 The British surrounded the fort and after three months, Ranjit Singh agreed to peace and signed a treaty with the British, thus becoming a princely state.
 Maharaja Jaswant Singh of Bharatpur provided great support for the British during the Indian Rebellion of 1857 and this aid was greatly acknowledged by the British.
 Jaswant Singh was made a G.C.S.I and his personal gun salute was increased.

+Post-independence

 In August 1947, Bharatpur acceded to the newly independent Dominion of India.
 The following year, in 1948, it became part of the Matsya Union, and in 1949, it was integrated into the state of Rajasthan.
 Members of the Bharatpur royal family have remained active in national and regional politics.
 Several family members have served as members of parliament and in the state legislature.